Kilonova and Optical Afterglow from Binary Neutron Star Mergers. I. Luminosity Function and Color Evolution: Viewing-angle-dependent Properties and Luminosity Function of Kilonovae and Optical Afterglows

 \subsection{Luminosity Function}

+{With the redshift distribution $f(z)$, we randomly simulate a group of $n_{\rm sim} = 5\times 10^6$ BNS events in the universe based on Equation (\ref{equ:merger_rate}).
+The distribution of viewing angle $\theta_{\rm v}$ is adopted to be uniform.
+We simulate the viewing-angle-dependent kilonova and afterglow emissions for each simulated BNS event based on the kilonova and afterglow models described in the previous section.
+We emphasize that the magnitudes of the kilonova and afterglow emissions represent emergent magnitudes obtained in the Earth frame in the following discussion.}

-The left panel of Figure \ref{fig5} shows the probability density functions (PDFs) of the kilonova peak absolute magnitude and the absolute magnitude for the associated afterglow at the kilonova peak time in $griJ$ bands.
-We note that the following calculations and discussions for afterglows should be conservative since we calculate the luminosity function of afterglow at the peak time of the associated kilonova.
-One can see that compared with afterglow emission, the magnitude distribution of kilonova has a much narrower distribution.
+The left panel of Figure \ref{fig5} shows the probability density functions (PDFs) of the kilonova peak absolute magnitude and the absolute magnitude for the associated afterglow at the kilonova peak time in $griJ$ bands. {We notice that the following calculations and discussions for afterglows should be conservative considering that the luminosity function of afterglow is calculated at the peak time of the associated kilonova.} One can see that compared with afterglow emission, the magnitude distribution of kilonova has a much narrower distribution.
 The absolute magnitude distribution of kilonova is mainly peaked at $\sim-16\,{\rm mag}$.
 Meanwhile, the redder the observing band, the narrower the magnitude distribution and the higher the luminosity.
 The distribution spans $\sim3\,{\rm mag}$ in optical while it spans $\sim1-2\,{\rm mag}$ in infrared.
-For afterglows (including on-axis and off-axis cases), a small fraction ($\sim15\%$) of afterglows would be brighter than kilonovae.
+For afterglows (including on-axis and off-axis cases), a small fraction ($\sim10\%$) of afterglows would be brighter than kilonovae {at the kilonova peak time}.
 As discussed in Section \ref{sec:3.1}, these EM signals from BNS mergers should be afterglow-dominated events which are always observed near the polar direction.
 Since off-axis afterglows always have a much lower brightness than kilonovae, most EM signatures from BNS mergers along the line of sight should be kilonova-dominated.